 I’ll file this one under “my hair isn’t growing”.
 Sadly, breakage has tricked many naturals I’ve come in contact with into thinking that their hair growth has come to a screeching halt no matter what they do.
 While there is such a thing as maximum terminal length, breakage may actually be the issue.
 When your hair breaks as fast as it grows, it creates a bit of an optical illusion that your hair hasn’t grown at all.
 Dryness is one of the main culprits.
 With no moisture, there’s no elasticity and the hair will easily snap or break with the slightest bit of manipulation.
 Which leads me to our final sign…

 When a hair splits, if left unchecked for too long, the split will travel up the hair shaft.
 Guess what?
 You went for a trim but now you need a CUT!
 “Don’t do it Miss Celie!” 😀 If at all possible, deal with the damage as soon as you find it and you will save yourself a lot of headache and, most of all, your hair!

 Again, the frequency of trims will differ for a person who often wears their hair loose or manipulates it daily in comparison with one who wears more protective styles.
 There’s no hard, fast rule for all.
 BUT, a decent enough schedule for a trim is about once every season or four times a year… at least it’s a good memory aid for when to do it. 😉 Some can go six months, some prefer or need to do it more often.
 The point is, be regular in keeping your ends healthy and your hair will definitely thrive!

-What signs alert YOU that it’s time for a little snippage?
-Do you wait for said signs or do you take precautionary measures?
+What signs alert YOU that you need a trim?
+Do you wait for these signs or do you take precautionary measures?
 Are you a self-trimmer or do you leave it to the pros?